 Sl.
-No. Course/Course Area Type of Course Credit Allocation

-1. Basic Sciences Hardcore 27

-2. Engineering Sciences Hardcore 19

-3. Professional Core courses Hardcore 77

-4. Professional Elective courses Soft core 18

-5. Open Electives Soft core 9

-6. Humanities & Social Sciences Soft core 8

-7. Project work, seminar and others Soft core 17

-8. Soft Skills, Constitution of India & Professional Ethics, Environmental Engineering on any other courses offered by the respective departments for zero credits.
-Mandatory
+No. Course/Course Area Type of Course Credit Allocation 1.
+Basic Sciences Hardcore 1 27 2.
+Engineering Sciences Hardcore 1 19 3.
+Professional Core courses Hardcore 1 77 4.
+Professional Elective courses Soft core 2 18 5.
+Open Electives Soft core 2 9 6.
+Humanities & Social Sciences Soft core 2 8 7.
+Project work, seminar and others Soft core 2 17 8.
+Soft Skills, Constitution of India & Professional Ethics, Environmental Engineering on any other courses offered by the respective departments for zero credits.
+Mandatory 3

-&lt;sup>1 If a student gets F grade in a hardcore course, he/she should repeat that course in its entirety.
+1 If a student gets F grade in a hardcore course, he/she should repeat that course in its entirety.
 Further, if a student gets F grade in hardcore course consecutively five times, he/she has to leave the Engineering program.
-However, this student can take re-admission to the 1st semester.
+However, this student can take re-admission to the I^a semester.